imarsman/iptools/README.md

 ranges and defining things like the network ID and broadcast address for subnets.
 This is a way for me to better establish my knowledge of this subject.

+This utility can have completion enabled by typing `COMP_INSTALL=1 iptools`.

 This utility currently does two things.
 It splits a subnet into networks and into networks by a differing subnet size, and it gives summary information for a subnet.